-- > For step change disturbances a steady non-spherical state is possible. - > The static arrangement is also observed in the presence of a rigid wall.
-The wall alters the final shape as it leads to much more compressed solutions - > No jet formation was captured for the amplitudes of the step change disturbances we have used. - For acoustic disturbances the viscosity of the surrounding liquid alters the critical amplitude for dynamic buckling. - The behavior of the bubble close to the wall depends on the viscosity of the liquid.
-For the case of water, the liquid starts to resist its movement, the shape becomes straight and wide in the lower pole as a result of the development of lubrication pressure in that region. - For viscosities smaller than water, the upper pole starts moving inwards and eventually the bubble seems to collapse due to the viscous stresses of the membrane. - The microstreaming effect was captured which has important implications in mass transfer of surface material or material placed inside the microbubble, towards nearby surfaces
+For acoustic disturbances the bubble oscillates with the frequency of the external disturbance and moves towards the wall during compression.
+The viscosity of the surrounding liquid alters the critical amplitude for dynamic buckling.

+- For the case of water, when the bubble reaches very close to the wall the liquid starts to resist its movement, the shape becomes straight and wide in the lower pole as a result of the development of lubrication pressure in that region. - For viscosities smaller than water, a different behavior is captured.
+The shape doesn't become wide and straight on the lower pole, but the upper pole starts moving inwards and eventually the bubble seems to collapse due to the viscous stresses of the membrane. - > The microstreaming effect was captured which has important implications in mass transfer of surface material or material placed inside the microbubble, towards nearby surfaces